 This German potato salad, made with a hot and tangy vinegar dressing and and crisp bacon and served warm, is authentic through and through.
 Here’s how to make it.

-German potato salad flaunts a hot dressing that takes its tang from vinegar and its richness from bacon.
-Classic German comfort food that knows no borders.
-And not a dollop of mayo in sight.–Angie Zoobkoff
+German potato salad flaunts a warm dressing that takes its tang from vinegar and its richness from bacon.
+There’s no one single way to make this classic German potato salad.
+Except there’s definitely not a dollop of mayo in sight.–Angie Zoobkoff

 How To Make This German Potato Salad In Advance

 Some people prefer to cook their potatoes for German potato salad the day before, peel, them, and refrigerate them.
 The following day, the hot dressing is added to the cold potatoes, which helps the potatoes retain their shape better.
 However, if you toss the dressing with the potatoes while they’re warm, they’ll absorb more of the dressing.
 It really comes down to personal preference.
 [Editor’s Note: Although as the author notes, “Personally, I do mine all on the same day.
 That way, I don’t need to plan ahead and can make the salad the day I’m craving it.”
 And we are all about satiating those cravings when they happen.]

 - 2 pounds waxy potatoes or Yukon gold potatoes, unpeeled

 - 1 tablespoon clarified butter or mild vegetable oil

 - 1 cup store-bought or homemade beef or vegetable broth